dl1rf/open_tuner/README.md

 In this case window layout etc. will not be stored.
 Please close OpenTuner by closing the Main window.

 Only in cases OpenTuner will not stop and close (this can take up to 1 Minute in seldom cases) kill OpenTuner by closing the Terminal window.

+If you whish to use the new AutoTune function please deactivate QuickTune checkbox in main settings.

 If you find issues please post them here to me.